mobile-web-messaging/StompKit/README.md

 STOMP Objective-C Client for iOS

-StompKit is a rewrite of [objc-stomp](https://github.com/juretta/objc-stomp) to create a modern event-driven Objective-C library using ARC, Grand Central Dispath and blocks.
+StompKit is a rewrite of [objc-stomp](https://github.com/juretta/objc-stomp) to create a modern event-driven Objective-C library using ARC, Grand Central Dispatch and blocks.

 This library uses the Grand Central Dispatch version of [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).